FHIR/sql-on-fhir-v2/input/pagecontent/index.md

 We do this by creating simple, tabular *views* of the underlying FHIR data that are tailored to specific needs.
-Views are defined with [FHIRPath](https://hl7.org/fhirpath/) expressions in a logical structure to specify things like column aliases and unnested items.
+Views are defined with [FHIRPath](https://hl7.org/fhirpath/) expressions in a logical structure to specify things like column names and unnested items.

 Let's start with a simple example, defining a "patient_demographics" view with the following [ViewDefinition](StructureDefinition-ViewDefinition.html) structure: